cpsdqs/cohost-dl/README.md

 # cohost-dl
-Archives data from cohost.org, which is shutting down.
+Downloads posts onto your computer from cohost.org, which is shutting down.

 ## Usage
-> Note: I have no idea if this works on Windows.

 1. `cp CONFIG.example.ts CONFIG.ts`
 2. edit `CONFIG.ts` appropriately
 3. Install Deno
-4. `deno run --allow-net --allow-read=out --allow-write=out main.ts`

-If it breaks, you can restart it, and it will try and pick up where it left off.
+4. `./run.sh`
+    - if you’re using a system that doesn’t support bash, you can probably just copy the `deno run ...` command from this file and run it directly.

+It's safe to interrupt and re-start the script at any time.
+Things that have already been downloaded will not be downloaded again, and any changes in configuration will be taken into account upon restart.